 Ketones are an extremely efficient source of clean energy.
 With ketones in the mix, your heart and muscles can do up to 28% more work with the same amount of oxygen than they can with carbs alone.

 Plus, ketones are known to lower oxidative stress and expedite muscle protein resynthesis.
 Drinking exogenous ketones induces the same metabolic shift as endogenous ketones, encouraging your body to burn ketones as fuel instead of your muscle’s glycogen.
 A bottle of Kenetik offers athletes a steady boost of clean-burning energy when they need it most.
-Power through with exogenous ketones, and elevate your exercise regimen with Kenetik.
+Power through with exogenous ketones, keep up with your body’s energy demands and elevate your exercise regimen with Kenetik.
 You’ll feel the difference.